Golden Indonesia 2045 Vision

-The Golden Indonesia 2045 Vision (Visi Indonesia Emas 2045) is an Indonesian ideal that sets the goal for the country to be a sovereign, advanced, fair and prosperous by its centennial in 2045.
+The Golden Indonesia 2045 Vision (Visi Indonesia Emas 2045) is an Indonesian ideal that sets the goal for the country to be sovereign, advanced, fair and prosperous by its centennial in 2045.
 The goal is set in 2045, since by then Indonesia will commemorate 100 years of its independence.
 The vision was formulated by the Ministry of National Development Planning and was launched by Indonesian president Joko Widodo on 9 May 2019.
 Jokowi is optimistic that Indonesia will become the world's fourth or fifth largest economy by 2045.
 He reiterated the vision once again during his second term inauguration speech on 20 October 2019, in which he envisioned that Indonesia will become a developed country, to rise among the world's top five largest economies by 2045.